yybuxiu04/k8smeetup.github.io/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume.md

+---
----title: Communicate Between Containers in the Same Pod Using a Shared Volume
+title: Communicate Between Containers in the Same Pod Using a Shared Volume
 redirect_from:
 - "/docs/user-guide/pods/multi-container/"
 - "/docs/user-guide/pods/multi-container.html"